peruukki/nhl-score-api/README.md

   - `home` *(object)*: home team info:
     - `abbreviation`: team name abbreviation
     - `id`: team ID in NHL APIs (can be used to fetch other resources from NHL APIs)
+- `preGameStats` object: each teams’s season statistics *before the game*, with the fields:
-- `records` object: each teams’s record for this regular season *before the game*, with the fields:
+  - `records` object: each teams’s record for this regular/playoff season, with the fields:
     - `wins` *(number)*: win count (earning 2 pts)
     - `losses` *(number)*: regulation loss count (0 pts)
     - `ot` *(number)*: loss count for games that went to overtime (1 pt)
+  - `playoffSeries` object: current playoff series related information, only present during playoffs
+    - `wins` object: each team’s win count in the series
+- `currentStats` object: each teams’s *current* (ie. after the game if it has finished and NHL have updated their stats) season statistics, with the fields:
+  - `records` object: each teams’s record for this regular/playoff season, with the fields:
+    - `wins` *(number)*: win count (earning 2 pts)
+    - `losses` *(number)*: regulation loss count (0 pts)
+    - `ot` *(number)*: loss count for games that went to overtime (1 pt)
-- `streaks` object: each teams’s current form streak *before the game*, with the fields:
+  - `streaks` object: each teams’s current form streak, with the fields:
     - `type` *(string)*: `"WINS"` (wins in regulation, OT or SO), `"LOSSES"` (losses in regulation) or `"OT"` (losses in OT or SO)
     - `count` *(number)*: streak’s length in consecutive games
-- `standings` object: each teams’s standings related information *before the game*, with the field:
+  - `standings` object: each teams’s standings related information, with the field:
     - `pointsFromPlayoffSpot` *(string)*: point difference to the last playoff spot in the conference:
       - for teams currently in the playoffs, this is the point difference to the first team out of the playoffs;
         i.e. by how many points the team is safe
       - for teams currently outside the playoffs, this is the point difference to the team in the last playoff spot (2nd wildcard position); i.e. by how many points (at minimum) the team needs to catch up
-    - Note: this value only indicates point differences and doesn't consider which team is ranked higher if they have the same amount of points
+      - Note: this value only indicates point differences and doesn’t consider which team is ranked higher if they have the same number of points
-- `playoffSeries` object: playoff series related information, only present during playoffs
+  - `playoffSeries` object: current playoff series related information, only present during playoffs
-  - `wins` object: each team’s win count in the series *before the game*
+    - `wins` object: each team’s win count in the series

 **Note on overtimes:** Only regular season 5 minute overtimes are considered "overtime" in the `goals` array.
 Playoff overtime periods are returned as period 4, 5, and so on, since they are